mikadosoftware/devmanual/docs/chapters/manual/nonblockwsgi.rst

+:manual
 Non blocking
 ============

 How can we simply improve the performance (concurrent requests) of a WSGI server?

 The simplest issue is - threads.
 OS level threads are realtively speaking, cumbersome and high process.
 Our Python interpreter already sits in one happily churning away, and to create another is an "expensive" process.